consolesunleashed/sega-master-system-rgb-encoder-switcher/README.md

 - Model 2 / PAL / 171-5922A

 Others need to be tested but in theory it should work with any Master System that has a Z80 CPU, a SEGA 315-5237 IO IC, and a 4 pin master clock oscillator.

+## Manufacturing

+- 1mm or 0.8mm PCB thickness are both fine.
+- Castellated vias are optional.
+There is only three cut vias and the board is thin which generally doesn't result in torn up copper platting.
+A little cleanup is usually necessary to remove debris from the half vias.